MicrosoftDocs/windows-itpro-docs/windows/deploy/windows-10-poc.md

 -   Windows 10

-This guide contains instructions to configure a proof of concept (PoC) environment using Hyper-V that requires a minimum amount of resources.
-Subsequent companion guides contain steps to deploy Windows 10 using the PoC environment.
-After completing this guide, see the following guides:
+This guide contains instructions to configure a proof of concept (PoC) environment requiring a minimum amount of resources.
+The guide makes extensive use of Windows PowerShell and Hyper-V. Subsequent companion guides contain steps to deploy Windows 10 using the PoC environment.
+After completing this guide, see the following Windows 10 deployment guides:

 - [Step by step: Deploy Windows 10 in a test lab using MDT](windows-10-poc-mdt.md).<BR>
 - [Step by step: Deploy Windows 10 in a test lab using System Center Configuration Manager](windows-10-poc-sc-config-mgr.md).<BR>

 Approximately 3 hours are required to configure the PoC environment.
 You will need a Hyper-V capable computer running Windows 8.1 or later with at least 16GB of RAM.
 Detailed [requirements](#hardware-and-software-requirements) are provided below.
 You will also need to have a [Microsoft account](https://www.microsoft.com/account) to use for downloading evaluation software.

 Windows PowerShell commands are provided to set up the PoC environment quickly.
-You do not need to be an expert in Windows PowerShell to complete the steps in the guide, however you are required to customize some commands to fit your environment.
-Instructions to "type" Windows PowerShell commands provided in this guide can be followed literally by typing the commands, but when it is possible the preferred method is to copy and paste these commands.
+You do not need to be an expert in Windows PowerShell to complete the steps in the guide, however you are required to customize some commands to your environment.

+>Instructions to "type" Windows PowerShell commands provided in this guide can be followed literally by typing the commands, but the preferred method is to copy and paste these commands.

 Hyper-V is installed, configured and used extensively in this guide.
 If you are not familiar with Hyper-V, review the [terminology](#appendix-b-terminology-in-this-guide) used in this guide before starting.

 ## In this guide

 This guide contains instructions for three general procedures: Install Hyper-V, configure Hyper-V, and configure VMs.
 If you already have a computer running Hyper-V, you can use this computer and skip the first procedure.
-In this case, virtual switch settings must be modified to match those used in this guide, or the steps can be modified to use your existing Hyper-V settings.
+In this case, your virtual switch settings must be modified to match those used in this guide, or the steps in this guide can be modified to use your existing Hyper-V settings.

 After completing the instructions in this guide, you will have a PoC environment that enables you to test Windows 10 deployment procedures with current tools, as documented in subsequent guides.
 Links are provided to download trial versions of Windows Server 2012, Windows 10 Enterprise, and all deployment tools necessary to complete the lab.